faros-ai/faros-writer/README.md

     npm run debug
     ```

-    The command above will print to the console the mutations that it would write.
-When you are ready to send the data to Faros execute:
+    The command above will print the mutations it would write to the console.
+When you are ready to send the data to Faros AI execute:

     ```sh
     npm run send